-Dr. Kaplan testified that when DentaQuest initially evaluated this prior authorization request on behalf of MassHealth, its orthodontists determined that the appellant had an HLD score of 14.
-The DentaQuest HLD Form reflects the following scores:
+Dr. Cabeceiras testified that when DentaQuest initially evaluated this prior authorization request on behalf of MassHealth, its orthodontists determined that the appellant had an HLD score of 19.
+The

 1 The form also includes space for providers to indicate whether, regardless of score, a patient has one of the thirteen conditions (described below) that would result in automatic approval, and/or to provide a narrative to explain why orthodontic treatment is otherwise medically necessary.
 The provider in this case alleged that the appellant has at least one auto-qualifying condition but did not provide a medical necessity narrative.